LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   residence.
 - Make requests that override the original purpose of the assistant, i.e. jailbreak the model.
+- Make requests that leave the assistant with no other choice but to refuse in order to avoid the generation of harmful content.
 - Submit a prompt similar or identical to a prompt you previously submitted.
 - Change the topic of a conversation without prefacing it accordingly when replying to the assistant.